bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 {% endhighlight %}

-On the happy path this will create two `file` instances, each in charge with it's own `FILE *`.
+On the happy path this will create two `file` instances, each in charge with its own `FILE *`.
 When they go out of scope they will each be destructed, closing each file, in the reverse order of the declaration: `src` is created first, and destructed last.
 The scope of `dst` is surrounded by the scope of `dst`.

-If say the creation of `dst` fails, then the execution exits the scope, ensuring that the destructor if `src` is called closing it's already opened `FILE *`.
+If say the creation of `dst` fails, then the execution exits the scope, ensuring that the destructor if `src` is called closing its already opened `FILE *`.
 This provides **exception safety** for the resources on the stack.